 Does American Debt Relief contact my creditors?

 Yes, we contact your creditors at the appropriate time, using the appropriate negotiation method.
-Our Negotiations Program begins working for you immediately.
 We will continue to communicate with your creditors to ﬁnalize negotiation discussions as your funds accumulate.
 It typically takes 6 months or more before we negotiate a settlement.
 Sometimes, you will need to communicate directly with certain creditors to resolve your debt.

 What does it mean when an account “charges off”?